 The Atlantic Water and Pacific Summer Water are the two primary reservoirs of subsurface heat in the Arctic Ocean.
 Characteristics of these water masses are defined as follows.
-"Atlantic Water depth" was defined as the depth of the shallowest 0 °C isotherms deeper than a cutoff, with salinity greater than 34.8 (Rudels et al., 2004).
-In most of the Arctic Ocean we use 50 m depth as this cutoff.
-In the western Arctic, warm Pacific Summer Water is found at depths between 40-100 m ((Timmermans et al., 2014), see below), so we apply a deeper cutoff of 125 m in observational data (UH8to2 Pacific Summer Water is cooler so these two choices produce identical results for the UH8to2 Atlantic Water).
+"Atlantic Water depth" was defined as the depth of the shallowest 0 °C isotherm deeper than a threshold depth, with salinity greater than 34.8 (Rudels et al., 2004).
+In most of the Arctic Ocean we use 50 m depth as this threshold.
+In the western Arctic, warm Pacific Summer Water is found at depths between 40-100 m (Timmermans et al. 2014, see below), so we apply a deeper threshold of 125 m in observational data (UH8to2 Pacific Summer Water is cooler so these two choices produce identical results for the UH8to2 Atlantic Water).
 "Atlantic Water temperature" is defined as the maximum temperature between this depth and the deeper 0 °C isotherm occurring beneath it.
 Pacific Summer Water is defined following Timmermans et al. (2014) as the subsurface temperature maximum in the western Arctic between 40-100 m depth.

 The mixed layer depth (MLD) is identified from density profiles following Peralta-Ferriz and Woodgate (2015), who used a density cutoff $\delta\sigma$ referenced to the surface density to define the mixed layer depth.
 In the model we treat the density in the uppermost ocean bin (spanning 0-10 m depth) as the "surface" density, and in ITP data we use the shallowest CTD measurement, provided it is shallower than 10 m depth, following Cole and Stadler (2019).
 Different Arctic mixed layer studies use different thresholds for the density cutoff, including 0.03 kg m-3, 0.1 kg m-3, and 0.25 kg m-3 (Toole et al., 2010; Peralta-Ferriz and Woodgate, 2015; Cole and Stadler, 2019).
-In the UH8to2 model, we found that none of these thresholds produced a mixed layer depth that followed the deepening of the layer of high stratification seen during the winter (fig. 3).
+In the UH8to2 model, we found that none of these thresholds produced a mixed layer depth that followed the deepening of the layer of high stratification seen during the winter (Fig. 2).
 However, using a more generous threshold of 0.5 kg m-3 for both the UH8to2 density and observed data resulted in a mixed layer depth that tracked the maximum stratification.
-This choice led to only slight differences in mixed layer depths in observations relative to using 0.25 kg m-3, and did not impact our qualitative conclusions (fig. 3).
+This choice led to only slight differences in mixed layer depths in observations relative to using 0.25 kg m-3, and did not impact our qualitative conclusions (Fig. 2).
+We additionally considered a mixed layer definition based on the depth of the sharpest change in stratification (e.g., Jackson et al. 2010), but prefer the threshold approach for this application as in cases where there is both a remnant winter mixed layer and a developing spring mixed layer, the threshold approach tends to select for the shallower mixed layer, which is more relevant for our investigation of ice-ocean interactions.